top of page

 • Aug 6, 2025

-This guide explains the critical documents every auto repair shop must maintain throughout the repair lifecycle to ensure transparency, operational control, and customer satisfaction.
+This guide explains the essential documents every auto repair workshop must maintain throughout the repair lifecycle to ensure transparency, accountability, and smooth operations.

 Why documentation matters in auto repair workshops